 HFW providing legal advice in the Middle East

 HFW has been active in the Middle East and GCC region for over 25 years.
-With offices in Abu Dhabi, Dubai, Riyadh (in association with Al-Enezee), Beirut (in association with EKP), and Kuwait City (in association with Rula Dajani Law Office), we are able to combine local and regional experience with global coverage, to advise on contentious (including local litigation) and non-contentious matters, for domestic, regional and international clients.
+With offices in Abu Dhabi, Dubai, Riyadh (in association with Mohammed Al Khliwi) and Kuwait City (in association with Rula Dajani Law Office), we are able to combine local and regional experience with global coverage, to advise on contentious (including local litigation) and non-contentious matters, for domestic, regional and international clients.

 What we do in the Middle East